Building QET from source

 Native

-• For a Debian-like machine (Ubuntu, Linux Mint, etc), install the required packages
+• For a Debian-like machine (Ubuntu, Linux Mint, etc), install the required packages.
+These include QT 5 and KDE 5.15.X Dev headers and other utilities like SQLite DB code utilities.

 sudo apt install libqt5svg5-dev qt5-qmake qtbase5-dev libkf5widgetsaddons-dev libkf5coreaddons-dev libsqlite3-dev pkgconf